basarat/typescript-async/02 promise/README.md

 ***Delete everything***
 One very useful and fundamental behavior of promises is how rejection is propagated.

-Lets say we have a chain of promises with a few `thens`'s followed by a `catch`
+Lets say we have a chain of promises with a few `then`'s followed by a `catch`

 ```js
 new Promise<number>((res, rej) => {